AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 provide AEAD encryption/decryption of the `value` portion of the `key => value` pairs cached in APCu.

-If you are running PHP 7.1 you will need to install the [PECL libsodium](https://pecl.php.net/package/libsodium) extension.
-If you are running PHP 7.2, the libsodium functions are now a standard part of PHP starting with 7.2, you do not need to do anything.
-Theoretically, I am still running 7.1.

 The problem I am trying to solve, APCu does not require any authentication to query or create cached records.
 It also runs directly in server memory, which means a bug in the web server or any web server modules, whether PHP related or